nus-cs2103-AY2223S2/tp/docs/AboutUs.md

 [[portfolio](team/immanuelhume.md)]

 * Role: Developer
-* Responsibilities: Project entity and CRUD
+* Responsibilities: Functionality and test for `Project` entity and CRUD, and fuzzy search

 ### Stanley Neoh